mongodb/mongo-c-driver/doc/mongoc_uri_t.rst

 The driver prefixes the service name with "_mongodb._tcp.", then performs a DNS SRV query to resolve the service name to one or more hostnames.

 On Unix, the MongoDB C Driver relies on libresolv to look up SRV records.
 If libresolv is unavailable, then using a "mongodb+srv" URI will cause an error.
-If your libresolv lacks ``res_nquery`` then the driver will fall back to ``res_query``, which is not thread-safe.
+If your libresolv lacks ``res_nsearch`` then the driver will fall back to ``res_search``, which is not thread-safe.

 Connection Options
 ------------------